acasil02/EventTrackerProject/README.md

 ## Overview

 This project is about being able to have a list of spendings you have.
 The Program will display all, retrieve one, create, update, and delete a spending of the users choice.
 This project also included JavaScript to load all current list for the program, create, delete, and update all within the same webpage.
+The third week was about getting all the visual studio front end to have fully functional crud to give the user access to it using a website.

 ## Lessons Learned

 Some lessons learned was mainly on how to create a new spending of the users choice.
 Other lessons i have also learned was to properly place and correctly the javascript methods to work and display all information.
+The lessons learned was about how to properly link functions from different sides of files and being able to access and display them on a front end site for the user to interact with.

 ## REST API Reference